mikevandernaald/rigidCluster_LFDEM/README.md

 # rigidCluster_LFDEM

 Date: 4/21/2021
-Authors:  Mike van der Naald, Toka Eid, Kenan Tang
+Authors:  Mike van der Naald

 This is a collection of code that is written to adapt code that Silke Henkes wrote that can calculate rigid clusters in contact networks: